Where To Watch The Six Nations In London

 Orange Tree, Richmond

 A hop across the Thames from the Cabbage Patch is the Orange Tree, which bills itself as THE pub to watch rugby.
-There's certainly going to be one hell of an atmosphere in there this Jan/Feb/March — with post-match parties on the cards too.
+There's certainly going to be one hell of an atmosphere in there this Feb/March — with the Twickenham hordes decanting into the joint pre/post match.

 The Orange Tree, Richmond